soz-live/soz-live.github.io/users/basics.md

 - Prompt - Use the Command Line version for entering the Class.
 <br>

+> {% include note-icon.html %}
-> - All options are prefixed with User_ to indicate that they are user methods - selectable by the User.
+> All options are prefixed with User_ to indicate that they are user methods - selectable by the User.

 ### List Fields